 How to start agent banking business

 Having decided on the bank to work with, you approach the bank and get details of their requirements for the appointment of banking agents.
-The bank assesses the applicant based on its internal crieria as well as the general guidelines set up by the regualatory authority; in this case the CBN.
+The bank assesses the applicant based on its internal criteria as well as the general guidelines set up by the regulatory authority; in this case the CBN.

 The agent opens a bank account for the purpose of the agency relationship, buys floats from the bank and start rendering light banking services to the bank’s customers using own premises and human resources.

-In discharging his repsonsibility, the agent bank must adhere to important banking guidelines such as the anti-money laundering laws and the Know Your Customer KYC rules.
+In discharging his responsibility, the agent bank must adhere to important banking guidelines such as the anti-money laundering laws and the Know Your Customer KYC rules.

 Who is eligible to be an agent?